-Intravenous sedation often makes patients feel as if they’ve slept through their treatment.
-However, you are awake but drowsy the entire time.
-Because the medication has an amnesiac effect similar to oral conscious sedation, you probably won’t be able to remember your time in the dentist’s office.
-While you are sedated, Dr. Yarnell can complete one or more procedures.
+While you are sedated, Dr. Yarnell, who is an expert at administering sedation, can complete one or more procedures.
 As with all sedation, your comfort and safety are our primary concerns.
 Vital signs are closely monitored throughout your care, and you are given plenty of time to recover in the office before you leave.

 As long as you are healthy, there is a good chance you will be eligible to receive sedation dentistry if you experience any of the following situations:

 Sharing your complete medical and health history with our team will ensure that you receive the appropriate method of sedation that is safe for you.
 You can count on us to make sure you are comfortable throughout your entire visit while providing the services you need for optimal oral health.